 As with Life Class and Toby’s Room, the lives of the three protagonists are entwined like snakes.
 Elinor and Kit are London ambulance drivers, Paul is an air raid warden by night and official war artist by day.
 The Blitz is the fourth character on the page.
 The final third of the book is an intense description of the firebombing of the City, an experience which Barker describes with simplicity, urgency, and not a spare word.

 Barker is one of my favourite living authors because she writes with such detail about small things, seemingly insignificant ordinary things, but which in her hands and in the context of her story, add layers of meaning.
 She pays equal attention to the lives of her three main protagonists, the interaction of their lives, and how their desires and motivations impact on each other.
 She does not step away from sharing an unpleasant thought or action, she tells it as it is, and for this she is a clear voice in a modern world of fiction in which characters often seem too ‘nice’.
 But that is not realistic and it is not Pat Barker’s way.

-For my reviews of the first two novels of the trilogy, click here:-
+Click the title to read my reviews of the first two novels of the trilogy:-

 ‘Mrs Sinclair’s Suitcase’ by Louise Walters